 You will graduate from Loras and be able to apply your knowledge, assess the consequences of alternative courses of action, and make decisions based on appropriate, legal, social, and ethical considerations.

-Your learning experience culminates in a field-instruction component that puts into practice much of the knowledge and skills learned in the classroom, as well as connecting them to professionals in the field, who often hire or provide letters of recommendation for our graduates.
+Your learning experience culminates in a field-instruction component that puts into practice much of the knowledge and skills learned in the classroom and connects them to professionals in the field who often hire or provide letters of recommendation for our graduates.